hieutrongnguyen/DO-CBF-QP/README.md

 # Receding-DO-CBF-QP

 This repository provides the simulation code accompanying our paper:
-**"A Simple Disturbance-Observer-Based Safety-Critical Control for Uncertain Affine Nonlinear Systems."**
+**"A Disturbance-Observer-Based Safety-Critical Control for Uncertain Affine Nonlinear Systems."**